Building on the Positive Momentum: Meet Our Partners for School Year 2024-25

 Last school year, CTDC was thrilled to partner with Teach For America DC and VA’s pilot of its virtual Ignite program.
 Ignite fellows are college students from all over the country who provide virtual tutoring and during a site visit at Meridian PCS last year, we observed a middle school student talking to his tutor from Hawaii not only about math, but about the tutor’s favorite beaches.
 Ignite’s virtual model allows students to expand their perspectives through these conversations with tutors who live outside of DC.

 Several CTDC partners employ AmeriCorps members as high-impact tutors.
-GO Foundation is entering its second year providing HIT to DC students.
+GO Tutor Corps is entering its second year providing HIT to DC students.
 Their tutor-fellows are embedded within classrooms and school communities.
 In fact, GO has several fellows who will be returning to tutor at Center City PCS.
 This retention allows students to have continuous relationships with their tutors, which strengthens their sense of belonging within their school community.

 Blueprint Schools Network, another AmeriCorps program, has provided 1,000 elementary, middle, and high school students in DC with math HIT since 2022.
 Blueprint fellows are also filling the educator pipeline–twelve have become teachers or paraprofessionals in the past two years!
 We’re excited that Blueprint will use CTDC’s math curriculum at its partner schools for the upcoming year.